openstack/openstack-manuals/doc/cli-reference/source/trove-manage.rst

   instead of default ``INFO`` level).

 ``--log-config-append PATH, --log_config PATH``
   The name of a logging configuration file.
   This file is appended to any existing logging configuration files.
   For details about logging configuration files, see the Python logging module documentation.
+Note that when logging configuration files are used then all logging configuration is set in the configuration file and other logging configuration options are ignored (for example, ``logging_context_format_string``).

 ``--log-date-format DATE_FORMAT``
   Format string for ``%(asctime)s`` in log records.
 Default: ``None``.
+  This option is ignored if ``log_config_append`` is set.

 ``--log-dir LOG_DIR, --logdir LOG_DIR``
   (Optional) The base directory used for relative ``--log-file`` paths.
+  This option is ignored if ``log_config_append`` is set.

 ``--log-file PATH, --logfile PATH``
-  (Optional) Name of log file to output to.
-  If no default is set, logging will go to stdout.
+  (Optional) Name of log file to send logging output to.
+If no default is set, logging will go to stderr as defined by ``use_stderr``.

-``--log-format FORMAT``
-  **DEPRECATED**.
-A logging.Formatter log message format string which may use any of the available ``logging.LogRecord`` attributes.
-  This option is deprecated.
-Please use ``logging_context_format_string`` and ``logging_default_format_string`` instead.
+  This option is ignored if ``log_config_append`` is set.

 ``--nodebug``
   The inverse of :option:`--debug`